 Since technology is moving fast there are plenty of ways to increase your efficiency, lower the cost of B2B sales and therefore improve the payback time and customer acquisition cost.

 Use video or VoIP instead of physical meetings in B2B sales

-The quality of video chat tools, expansion of high capacity broadband/4G networks have improved vastly the last years.
+The quality of video chat tools, expansion of high capacity broadband/4G networks have improved vastly in the last years.
 Some sales tools provide VoIP options that allows you to store data about your calls.
-This opens up for new ways of interacting with customers, even located close to you.
+This opens up new ways of interacting with customers, even located close to you.

 If you also consider the fact that most people don’t want to spend a lot of time in unnecessary meetings, the environment, sales efficiency etc.

 It’s really recommended to only take the qualifying meetings over video, before meeting the customer in person in later stages of the sales process.

 In many cases it’s possible to conclude the entire deal without meeting in any other way than video meetings.